TheBiomics/Molecular-Dynamics/README.md

 Run a simple tutorial by copying pasting the text of MDTutorialFirst.ipy on google colab notebook.
 Basic commands to help you get simple understanding on running simple simulations.

+## Useful options

+* -nb gpu : to run with GPU
+* -noappend : ?
+* -cpi CHECKPOINT_FROM_DEFFNAME : ?
+* -maxh HOURS_IN_INT : Numbers of hours to execute, terminate yourself before colab terminates it to avoid loss of data or file corruptions

 ### Issues

 * Google colab has limited run time